-Metal is allowed but some sharp metal needles may flag an agent to confiscate them.
+Metal is allowed, but some sharp metal needles may flag an agent to confiscate them.
 The beauty of circular needles is both needles are connected to a cable, so no accidentally dropping one needle.

 Using circulars means you can knit in front of you with little range of motion.
 You’re less likely to elbow anyone!

 Use circular needles no greater than 31 inches.
-Projects like cowls, scarves or hats are good options for knitting on a plane.
+Projects like cowls, scarves, or hats are good options for knitting on a plane.

-Leave larger projects at home or in your checked in bags.
+Leave larger projects at home or in your checked-in bags.

 If you’re knitting with straight needles, don’t have ones that are super long.
-Using these in a confined space is uncomfortable for you and passengers next to you.
+Using these in a confined space is uncomfortable for you and the passengers next to you.

 Although technically there’s no restriction on the size and length of the knitting needle, make sure yours aren’t intimidating or seen as a weapon.

 Be aware a flight attendant may ask you to stop if they believe it is an inconvenience to other passengers.
 Also different terms may apply on your return trip back to the United States.